-2. The external antenna should ideally be mounted on the ROOFTOP in order to clear as many obstacles as possible.
+2. The external antenna should ideally be mounted on the ROOFTOP in order to clear as many obstacles as possible, locate external aerial as high as practically possible in the direction of the nearest mobile mast.
 4-5 bars (full bar) signal is the best place to mount external antenna.
 If only 1-2 bars can upgrade external antenna with Higher Gain Yagi Antenna so inside can get stronger boosted signal.
 In general, the higher the antenna is mounted the stronger signal it will capture.

 3. The cable route from the antenna to the base unit should be free from sharp bends and kings to avoid damage to the cable.
 Bends and kinks can severely impact system performance by reducing the input signal to the booster.

 The following points should be considered in locating the base unit: